duckietown/docs-AIDO/book/AIDO/31_task_embodied_strategies/41_baseline_behavior_cloning.md

 │   ├── ROSBAG2                     # Your training on Date 2.
 │   └── ...
 |
+├── converted                       # Stores the converted log for you to train the duckiebot
+|
 ├── src                             # Scripts to convert ROS bag to pickle log │   ├── _loggers.py                 # Logger used to log the pickle log │   ├── extract_data_functions.py   # Helper function for the script